SimonWang0822/Thai-Ticket-Major/README.md

 Thai Ticket Major has recently implemented several new security measures to prevent automated ticket purchases.
 This bot has not been developed to handle these challenges.

 Text-based CAPTCHA: A new Text-based CAPTCHA has been added to the ticket purchasing process after the queue.
-If encountered, you will need to manually download an OCR library, such as PyTesseract, to solve it.
+I have integrated an OCR library but have not yet implemented the code.
+If encountered, you have to write your own code.

 Randomized Queue Questions: After passing the initial queue, the website now presents a random question to verify you are not a bot.
 For example, it might ask you to identify an event venue from a list of three options.